SymfonyCasts/verify-email-bundle/README.md

             $entityManager->persist($user);
             $entityManager->flush();

-            // generate a signed url and email it to the user
+            // generate a signed URL and email it to the user
             $this->emailVerifier->sendEmailConfirmation('app_verify_email', $user,
                 (new TemplatedEmail())
                     ->from(new Address('mailer@example.com', 'AcmeMailBot'))